alihussain03/Software-Design-And-Architecture-Specialization/DesignPatterns/README.md

 How individual object collaborate to achieve a common goal.

+- **Strategy Pattern**
+    - The Strategy Pattern is a behavioral design pattern that defines a family of algorithms, encapsulates each one, and makes them interchangeable at runtime.
+This allows the algorithm to vary independently of the client using it.
+    - Encapsulates different behaviors (algorithms) into separate classes.
+    - Uses an interface to define common behavior.
+    - Allows swapping strategies dynamically at runtime.
+    - Avoids long if-else or switch-case statements.
+    - Key Classes
+        - Strategy Interface: Defines a common interface for all concrete strategies.
+        - Concrete Strategies: Implements the strategy interface with specific algorithms.
+        - Context: Contains a reference to the strategy interface and allows clients to switch strategies.
+        - Client: Uses the context to interact with the strategy.
 - **Template Method Pattern**
     - it defines an algorithm steps generally, deferring the implementation of some steps to subclasses. it is concerned with the assignment of responsibilities.